-Common Reporting Standard (CRS)
+Common Reporting Standard (CRS) Services

 The Common Reporting Standard (CRS) developed by the Organisation for Economic Cooperation and Development (OECD) is the result of the consistent development of the exchange of information of tax-related data among governments.
-The exchange of information is intended to enable to the correct taxation of income and assets, and is an effective tool against tax evasion.
+The exchange of information is intended to enable the correct taxation of income and assets, and is an effective tool against tax evasion.
 The CRS involves the automatic exchange of information and replaces the previous model of information exchange on request as the new, globally dominant standard.
-Switzerland and more than 100 other countries plan to introduce the Common Reporting Standard (CRS) as at 2017 or 2018.
-In concept, it is based on FATCA and envisages an annual exchange of data between tax authorities.
+By the end of 2019, almost 100 countries have introduced CRS.
+More jurisdictions are expected to follow in the coming years.
+In concept, CRS is based on FATCA and envisages an annual exchange of data between tax authorities globally.
 The tax authorities receive the corresponding data from the local financial institutions.

 Although the Common Reporting Standard (CRS) follows a model OECD agreement, in practice implementation involves a lot of details and specific factors that have to be taken into account.
 This requires an early analysis of the individual situation by our tax, legal and accounting experts.
 Careful legal and tax planning is based on efficient accounting preparation of the data that is to be transferred via modern digital tools.
 These are essential for the timely, cost-effective and factually correct transfer of the relevant data.

 Financial Institutions covered by the Common Reporting Standard (CRS) are custodial and depository institutions, investment entities and specified insurance companies.
 These financial institutions must report financial information with respect to reportable accounts to the local tax authorities.
 This includes interest, dividends, account balance or value, sales proceeds or income generated from financial assets.
 Reportable accounts can be held by individuals and entities, which also includes trusts and foundations.
 The relevant tax authority will then send the financial information received to the relevant partner jurisdictions within its CRS exchange network.